How to clean sewer line

 Frequently Asked Questions

-How often should I have my sewer line cleaned?
+How often should I clean my sewer line?

-Most experts recommend having your sewer line professionally cleaned every 18-24 months to prevent major clogs and backups.
+It's recommended to clean your sewer line every 18-24 months to prevent buildup and clogs.

 Connect with certified professionals in your area